spatialos/gdk-for-unity/docs/content/build-and-deploy.md

 ### Building your workers
 To build your workers:
-From the Unity Editor menu, select **SpatialOS** > **Build <WorkerName> for local** or  **Build <WorkerName> for  cloud** where “<WorkerName>” is the name of any worker you could build.
+From the Unity Editor menu, select **SpatialOS** > **Build <WorkerName> for local** or  **Build <WorkerName> for  cloud** where `<WorkerName>` is the name of any worker you could build.
 This starts the build process for the worker you selected and deployment type (cloud or local).
-When build is done, there is a message in the Unity Editor Console, you can now find the built-out workers in `build/assembly/worker` in the root of the SpatialOS GDK for Unity  project.
+When the build is done, there is a message in the Unity Editor Console, you can now find the built-out workers in `build/assembly/worker` in the root of the SpatialOS GDK for Unity  project.

 ### Run your built-out workers